-In the later 1970s, planning began for a new community hospital.
+In the late 1970s, planning began for a new community hospital.
 A foundation was formed and fundraising began to build and equip the new facility.
 Construction began and Knoxville Area Community Hospital was completed and ready for business in February of 1981.

 In December 2002, Knoxville Area Community Hospital & Clinic received the official designation as a Critical Access Hospital.
 The Critical Access program provides enhanced Medicare reimbursement for small rural hospitals and became a safety net for Iowa’s rural hospitals.
 As a Critical Access Hospital, Knoxville Area Community Hospital operates with 25 inpatient beds.

 In 2003, the Knoxville Area Community Hospital & Clinic Foundation was re-established to raise funds to help keep the healthcare system modern and responsive to the region’s needs.
 Since the re-establishment, the Foundation has purchased many pieces of life-saving equipment for the hospital and clinics and has helped with several remodeling and expansion projects.

 On July 9, 2003, the Knoxville Area Community Hospital held an open house for it’s new hospice suite.
 The previous hospice suite had been in use for about five years.
 A number of donors had approached the hospital about updating the suite.
 The goal was to provide a living space for family members and friends in the room adjacent to the patient’s room.
 This allows guests to visit 24 hours a day, seven days a week.
 It also allows the hospital to care for cancer patients by providing all the comforts of home.
 The hospital remodeled two existing rooms to create the suite, which is now located closer to the nurse’s station.

 In April of 2005, Knoxville Area Community Hospital & Clinic purchased the Pleasantville Clinic located in Pleasantville, Iowa.